-APTA and PTCAS have developed policies to prevent the exposure of personally identifiable information as set forth herein to limit the distribution of sensitive data to those situations which require it, and to permit distribution of non-sensitive, directory information wherever a useful purpose can be served.
-Data submitted by or on behalf of an applicant is used for the PTCAS application process in communications with the PT program, as part of the application and for record keeping, and for research and statistical purposes.
+APTA and PTCAS have developed policies to prevent the exposure of personally identifiable information as set forth herein to limit the distribution of sensitive data to those situations that require it, and to permit distribution of nonsensitive, directory information wherever a useful purpose can be served.
+Data submitted by or on behalf of an applicant is used for the PTCAS application process in communication with the PT program, as part of the application, for record keeping, research, and statistical purposes.
 PTCAS protects the information provided.
-If information is provided to third parties for educational research purposes, it does not contain any of the following personally identifiable information about the applicants or parents, other family or household members of the applicant in the application file:
+If information is provided to third parties for educational research purposes, it does not contain any of the following personally identifiable information about the applicants, parents, family or household members of the applicant in the application file:

-Researchers must agree not to publish any particular category or data set if the number of individuals in the category or data set is twenty-five (25) or less.
+Researchers must agree not to publish any particular category or data set if the number of individuals in the category or data set is 25 or less.

 Security is a priority at PTCAS.
 We are committed to protecting the security and confidentiality of your information.
 We use a combination of state-of-the-art technology and methods to help ensure that your online sessions are secure.

-Any personal information you send us is scrambled.
+Any personal information you send to us is scrambled.
 This technology, called Secure Socket Layers (SSL), protects information you submit or receive through this site.
-In addition, any sensitive personal information that you send to our web site (such as social security number) is held in a secured environment, protected by tools such as firewalls and/or database field encryption.
+In addition, any sensitive personal information that you send to our website (eg, social security number) is held in a secured environment, protected by tools such as firewalls or database field encryption.
 The technology is designed to make using your personal data and credit card information on the Internet as safe as possible.
 PTCAS protects the privacy of your credit card information, name, address, e-mail and all other information you provide us via the on-line payment process.
 No representation is made, however, regarding the unconditional security of such submissions.

-Independent agencies report there are no recorded instances of someone "breaking" SSL encryption and using credit card information for fraudulent purposes.
-Statistically speaking, it is safer to submit your credit card information electronically via an SSL site than it is to give your card to a store clerk.
-SSL technology is so safe that VeriSign, the PTCAS certifying authority, warrants it against fraudulent use for up to $100,000.
+Other sources claim it is statistically safer to submit your credit card information electronically via an SSL site than it is to give your card to a store clerk.
+SSL technology is reported to be so safe that VeriSign, the PTCAS certifying authority, warrants it against fraudulent use for up to $100,000.